AnsariAbdullah/codewars-solution/codewars/8kyu/merge_2_sorted_arrays/readme.md

 ## Solution
 Merge arrays.
 Sort them in ascending order.
 Run a loop to check if the resultant array has duplicate values - remove duplicates and push into new array.
 Return new array.

+## Alternate Solution
+Use Set (as set holds unique value).
+Concat both arrays together and sort them in ascending order.